cilinyan/PiClick/README.md

 Before evaluation, please download the datasets and models, and then configure the path in [config.yml](./config.yml).

-Use the following code to evaluate the huge model.
+Use the following code to evaluate the base model.

 ```
 python scripts/evaluate_model.py NoBRS --gpu=0 \